General Education Program

 Minority cultures or multiracial women's studies (GE 03)

 An essential goal of general education is to improve students’ understanding of and sensitivity to cultural diversity in the United States.
 All students take at least one course that focuses on minority cultures in the United States or women in the United States from a multiracial perspective.
-All courses in this category fulfill the UW System ethnic studies (ES) requirement.
+All courses in this category fulfill the Universities of Wisconsin ethnic studies (ES) requirement.

 Minimum of three credits required.